plone/training/mastering_plone/restapi.rst

 This is a relatively lightweight JavaScript framework for developing hybrid web apps built on top of `AngularJS <https://angularjs.org/>`_.
 There are a lot of other frameworks available (e.g. Ionic, OnsenUI, Sencha, ...), but most of them have more dependencies than `Mobile Angular UI`.
 For example, most of them require NodeJS as a development web server.
-Our focus is Plone and interacting with :py:mod:`plone.restapi`, and `Mobile Angular UI` perfectly suits our needs because it simply lets us use Plone as our development webserver.
+Our focus is Plone and interacting with :mod:`plone.restapi`, and `Mobile Angular UI` perfectly suits our needs because it simply lets us use Plone as our development webserver.

 To get started, we download the current `master branch of Mobile Angular UI <https://github.com/mcasimir/mobile-angular-ui/archive/master.zip>`_ from Github, extract it and copy the :file:`dist` folder into a new subdirectory of :file:`browser` named :file:`talklist`.
 So, assuming the current working directory is the buildout directory: